nobl/ioBroker.senec/README.md

 - You can now enable diagnostics for api-request-queue.
 You can log them to 'info' log or have them in _api.diagnostics.queue.*
 - Reduced local polling interval for lowPrio to 5 minutes.
 - UI now hides unavailable options.
+- Added option to remove API log spam.
+If you don't need to know every few minutes we are refreshing tokens or polling the API: Deactivate it.
 - Dependency updates

 ### 2.4.8 (2026-03-14)